2000s Fashion for Men

 One of the items in this list, which is not terrible, you either love or hate cargo pants.
 Now, cargo pants are now more streamlined and looks classic.
 We have come long from ridiculously oversized, baggy cargo pants that always looked like they were about to fall down anytime.
 You can easily pair with simple t-shirt or crewneck sweatshirt and sneakers for that effortless street style cool vibe.

-Before Segway, skates or skateboard were very famous, everyone had those, and had Vans.
+Before Segway, skates or skateboard or also called Eboy style were very famous, everyone had those, and had Vans.
 However now this style has become evolved into more punk rock.
 Avril Lavigne, really does justifies the skate style.
 While 2000s look required more baggy jeans, chains, sneakers, but now trends have become silhouette, less baggy jeans and some good old Vans.

 So, here is 2000s fashion for men, do you like the 2000s fashion trends?
 Some of you may not like it but feel embarrass while seeing your old photos, but, hey, those were famous at that time!